-As you may recall, AEI Inc was sold to the management of the Jaguar power plant in Guatemala (AEI Inc's last remaining asset) ("Jaguar") in November 2022 with all equity holders transferring their shares in return for a US\$310m 7.75% note maturing 29 November 2029.
-The note was issued by GPE which is 100% owned by the Jaguar management team.
+As previously reported, AEI was sold to the management of the Jaguar power plant in Guatemala (AEI's last remaining asset) ("Jaguar") in December 2022 with all equity holders transferring their shares in return for a US\$310mn 7.75% note maturing 31 December 2029.
+The note was issued by Guatemala Power Enterprises ("GPE") Limited which is 100% owned by the Jaguar management team.
 The Company remains exposed to Jaguar until the note is fully repaid.
-The loan remains current and coupons received have been distributed to shareholders.
+The loan remains current and coupons received, as well as principal repayments have been distributed to shareholders.